bariscicek/webtask-commit-announcer/README.md

 Once you setup webtask, you need to get copy of the url, and add this to webhook of the repository you need to track.

 Once you have the webhook defined you neet visit webworker's homepage.
+Visiting the homepage will register web worker for you.